TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/design/data-storage.md

 Monorail is a GAE application with multiple services that each have automatic scaling of the number of instances.
-The database is a MySQL database with one master for most types of reads and all writes, plus a set of read-only replicas that are used for sharded issue queries and comments.
+The database is a MySQL database with one primary for most types of reads and all writes, plus a set of read-only replicas that are used for sharded issue queries and comments.
 The main purpose of the sharded replicas is to parallelize the work needed to scan table rows during issue search queries, and to increase the total amount of RAM used for SQL sorting.
-A few other queries are sent to random replicas to reduce load on the master.
+A few other queries are sent to random replicas to reduce load on the primary.

 To increase the DB RAM cache hit ratio, each logical data shard is sent to a specific DB replica.
 E.g., queries for shard 1 are sent to